This site uses cookies

 The Isle of Wight (IOW) is a Unitary Authority which serves a population of just over 140,000 people.
 It attracts many tourists via its links to the mainland from Lymington, Southampton and Portsmouth.

-The VRU currently funds the following intervention projects on the Isle of Wight until March 2025:
+The VRU currently funds the following intervention projects on the Isle of Wight:

-This is a custody intervention service for 18-25 year olds.
-The service is voluntary for young people that have been arrested and require guidance and support in moving away from offending and into employment, training or education.
-RESET Navigators work out of Isle of Wight Police Custody.
+RESET programme: This is a community-based intervention service for 18-25 year olds.
+The service is voluntary for young people that have offended and require guidance and support in moving away from offending and into employment, training or education.

 Isle of Wight Community Safety Partnership